-of our test data.
+words outside the vocabulary were mapped to OOV when determining trigram probabilities.
+We used four values of α , from .9 to .999, including the .995 value of the "typist" of our test data.
 We computed results in terms of per-word precision, recall, and F-measure, which we show separately for detection of an error and correction of an error; see Table 1.

 The performance of the method is quite impressive.
-On the T20 test set (all errors are in the vocabulary of the model) at $\alpha = .995$, which is perhaps the most realistic level, correction recall (the fraction of errors correctly amended) is .695 and correction precision (the fraction of amendments that are correct) is .647 (F = .670).
-On the T62 test set (errors are not limited to the vocabulary of the model), performance naturally drops, but correction recall and precision are .427 and .524, respectively (F = .470), which is a level that would still be helpful to a user.
+On the T20 test set (all errors are in the vocabulary of the model) at $\alpha = .995$, which is perhaps the most realistic level, correction recall (the fraction of errors correctly amended) is .716 and correction precision (the fraction of amendments that are correct) is .639 (F = .675).
+On the T62 test set (errors are not limited to the vocabulary of the model), performance naturally drops, but correction recall and precision are .450 and .517, respectively (F = .481), which is a level that would still be helpful to a user.
 Some examples of successful and unsuccessful corrections are shown in Table 2.

 On the malapropism test set (all errors are in content words), the results are poorer; at $\alpha = .995$, correction recall is .296 and correction precision is .365 (F = .327).
 The difference between these results and those on T62 shows that MDM's method performs better on function-word errors than on content-word errors.
 This is not surprising; intuitively, function-word errors are more likely to result in syntactic ill-formedness, and hence a much lower probability sentence, than the content-word errors.
-Nonetheless, these results are noticeably better than the best results of Hirst and Budanitsky's WordNet-based method, which achieved F = .238 on very similar data (last row of Table 1); in particular, the MDM method has superior correction precision.6
+Nonethe-